-Credit cards can be a useful financial tool.
+Credit cards can be useful financial tools.
 They allow you to borrow money to cover purchases now, with the agreement that you’ll pay the money back later.
 They’re also incredibly easy to misuse - if you don’t keep track of your purchases, you could be facing large credit card balances that are difficult to pay off down the road.

 How to Consolidate Credit Card Debt